SupremeToday Landscape Ad

 6. Confronted with a situation where this Court was not inclined to intervene, counsel seeks withdrawal of the writ petition with liberty to the petitioner to avail of his civil remedy as may be available in accordance with law.

-7. Disposed of as with
+7. Disposed of as withdrawn with liberty as prayed for.

 Click Here to Read the rest of this document